 Helps Avoid Long Commutes

-Employees who live a long way from their work location are forced to commute for long hours in order to make it to work on time.
+Employees who live far from their work location are forced to commute for long hours to make it to work on time.
 In many cases, employees are unable to afford the transportation costs, placing another burden upon them.
-Fewer visits to the workplace means saving more time, money, and effort that can be invested elsewhere.
+Fewer visits to the workplace mean saving more time, money, and effort that can be invested elsewhere.

 In some cases, the long commute is inevitable.
 Even then, employees can implement certain strategies in order to make their commutes less boring and tiring.
 For instance, employees can achieve so by listening to TED Talks or reading materials using a device called Kindle or on their mobile devices.